Not a Member?

 Headache, hypotension, tachycardia, N/V.

 Titrate slowly when used in combination w/ β-blockers in patients w/ HF or significant left ventricular dysfunction due to possible negative inotropic effects.
-Increased nicardipine levels when oral nicardipine is given with cimetidine; frequently monitor response in patients receiving both drugs.
-Elevated cyclosporine levels reported with oral nicardipine; closely monitor cyclosporine levels and reduce its dose accordingly.
+Increased nicardipine levels when oral nicardipine is given w/ cimetidine; frequently monitor response in patients receiving both drugs.
+Elevated cyclosporine levels reported w/ oral nicardipine; closely monitor cyclosporine levels and reduce cyclosporine dose accordingly.

 Distribution: Vd=8.3L/kg; plasma protein binding (>95%); minimally excreted in breast milk.
 Metabolism: Liver (rapid and extensive) via CYP2C8, 2D6, and 3A4.
 Elimination: Urine (49%), feces (43%); T1/2=14.4 hrs.

 Assess for advanced aortic stenosis, HF, CAD, left ventricular dysfunction, acute cerebral infarction or hemorrhage, hepatic/renal impairment, pregnancy/nursing status, and possible drug interactions.

 Advise to seek medical attention if adverse reactions occur.